ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

 # @greenwood/plugin-typescript

 ## Overview

 A Greenwood plugin for writing [**TypeScript**](https://www.typescriptlang.org/).
 There is still a [little more work](https://github.com/ProjectEvergreen/greenwood/issues/658) we would like to do but this plugin should be suitable for general usage.

 > This package assumes you already have `@greenwood/cli` installed.

-## Caveats

-As of now, this transformation is only supported for client side (browser) code and will not run correctly in NodeJS until [support for this is introduced into Greenwood](https://github.com/ProjectEvergreen/greenwood/issues/878), or natively by NodeJS.
-This means it will not work when using `prerender` option with WCC.

 ## Installation

 You can use your favorite JavaScript package manager to install this package.

 _examples:_